There Are Six Elements to Vinyl Record Care

 - Using a Proper Inner Record Sleeve

-- Caring For the Record Before it is Played
+- Caring For the Vinyl Record Before it is Played

-- The Proper Kind of Record Playing Equipment
+- The Proper Kind of Vinyl Record Playing Equipment

-There are many NOS Sealed Records available on eBay, just search in the Classical Records sub-catagory with "sealed" in the search box.
-Be aware that records "still in plastic" is NOT the same, which means it has the plastic around the album, but it has been slit open and played, and is used.
-I have purchased more than 100 "sealed" records, and have never received a bogus, newly sealed record.
+One of the most important elements of vinyl record care is to begin with your records in good condition.
+The easiest way to achieve that is to buy new sealed records.
+There are many NOS Sealed Records available on eBay, just search in the Classical Records sub-category with "sealed" in the search box.
+Be aware that records "still in plastic" are NOT the same: this means the plastic is around the album, but it has been slit open and the record has been played, so is used.
+I have purchased more than 100 "sealed" records, and have never received a bogus, used and re-sealed record.
 Not to say that it can't happen.
 It is usually easy to tell that the plastic is original, because it is old, fragile, and has some yellowing.